sybrew/the-seo-framework/readme.txt

 		* Code and URL input types (Twitter profile, Webmasters' verification codes) now always flow from left to right, even if your site's written language setting is otherwise.
 		* Tooltip arrows now always follow your mouse, for a more natural look.
 		* Tooltips now support RTL screens without the arrow overflowing.
+		* Tooltip arrows are now indented twice the size of a small object, like with `[?]`, giving them a more prominent look.
 		* Canonical, redirect, and image URLs are no longer uselessly suggested by the browser for the administrative input fields.
 		* The Facebook Business page URL description has been updated, to be in line with the current behavior.
 		* TODO Open Graph data validation (e.g. missing descriptions).